-Parents are welcome and are encouraged to visit Elizabeth Middle School.
+Parents are welcome and are encouraged to visit Elizabeth Middle School. • It would be helpful and appreciated to have 24-hour notice before your visit.

-- It would be helpful, and appreciated to have 24 hour notice prior to your visit. - · Staff members are easily reached by email. - As a visitor to EMS, please sign in at the main office. - Students not enrolled at Elizabeth Middle School will not be allowed to visit during the school day as guests unless they have administrative approval.
+- · Staff members are easily reached by email. - As a visitor to EMS, please sign in at the main office. - Students not enrolled at Elizabeth Middle School will not be allowed to visit during the school day as guests unless they have administrative approval.